kyle-lt/ibm-datapower-correlation/README.md

 	> __Note:__  You must fill out the AppD Java agent environment variables, the others can remain as defaults if you are running on MacOS

-These are images on Docker Hub, so just start with Docker Compose and it'll pull the images and you'll be off and running
+These are Docker Images on Docker Hub, so just start with Docker Compose and it'll pull the images and you'll be off and running

 ```bash
 $ docker-compose up -d